 - adult resuscitation (1 and 2 rescuer CPR, automated external defibrillation (AED), and first aid for choking)

 - use of universal precautions including gloves and pocket mask

 Time: 8:30 - 12:00

-We will be restricted to a maximum of sixteen students so register early.
+We are restricted to a maximum of eighteen students so register early.

 For more information or to reserve a position contact the squadron Training Officer by e-mail or phone (604) 786-5678.